-- If using the invisible mode, select "LAN2". - If using the router or firewall mode, select "LAN1". - Select "Network" from the navigation panel, and then select "LAN Settings" from the pop-up menu.
+- In the Listening Device frame, set the Listening Device to "LAN1". - · In the Block Page Device frame, select "LAN2". - 2.
+Select "Network" from the navigation panel, and then select "LAN Settings" from the pop-up menu.

-The entries made in this window will vary depending on whether you are using the invisible mode, or the router or firewall mode.
+The entries made in this window will vary depending on your network setup.
 The LAN1 and LAN2 IP addresses usually should be in a different subnet.
+For the typical network setup, select 255.255.255 for the subnet mask of the LAN1 IP address.